 Kalgoorlie is the base of operations for the globally renowned WA School of Mines: Minerals, Energy and Chemical Engineering.

-Kalgoorlie is a historic mining town in the Goldfields region of Western Australia about 600 km east of Perth.
-The town was originally established in 1893 when gold was first discovered there, and today it remains an important centre for the state’s mining industry.
-Just outside the town is the Super Pit – the second-largest open-pit mine in the country.
+The historic mining town of Kalgoorlie is located in the Goldfields region of Western Australia, approximately 600 kilometres east of Perth.
+The town was established in 1893 when gold was first discovered there, and today it remains an important centre for the state’s mining industry.

-Curtin Kalgoorlie is located next to the Central Business District, with student housing a short walk away, providing a focused living and campus atmosphere.
-The Student Guild is a focus of student activity such as the renowned WASM wombats mining team.
+Curtin Kalgoorlie is located next to the Central Business District, with student housing a short walk away, providing a strong community atmosphere.